 Simplify Your Accounts

 First up, do you really need all of your accounts in YNAB?
-Erin, for example, opted to delete her Betterment account when she did a fresh start.
-She realized that it created extra work in her budget without adding any real value.
-In other words, seeing those accounts didn’t affect her budgeting decisions.
-For the same reason, I used a fresh start to eliminate my credit cards, student loans and auto loan from YNAB.
+I decided, for example, to delete my Betterment account when I did a fresh start.
+I realized that it created extra work in my budget without adding any real value.
+In other words, seeing those accounts didn’t affect my budgeting decisions.

 Now, if you like seeing your net worth, you may decide to maintain your accounts in YNAB.
 It’s a personal choice, and there’s no right answer.